-Google would expect these type of page to receive lots of regular links from bloggers – but it wouldn’t expect your money pages like products or service to receive lots of regular links, unless it was from ads/affiliate recommendations, which these are not.
+Google would expect these types of pages to receive lots of regular links from bloggers – but it wouldn’t expect your money pages like products or services to receive lots of regular links unless it was from ads/affiliate recommendations, which these are not.

 We recommend a split roughly like this:

 - Homepage: 30%

 - Content Assets (blog posts, infographics etc): 50%